Poetry, Fiction, History, Reviews, and More!

 A few fine words

-This week's dual is in recognition of the change of seasons and the arrival of spring.
+This week's dual is in recognition of the change of seasons and the arrival of autumn.

 Vote for which poem you prefer.
 Leave a note.
 Send me one of your to be in a future duel.
 Read them.
 Enjoy them.

 If you would like one of your poems featured, please reach out to me.
 I love to promote others' good works!

 At the bottom will be a piece of flash fiction, sometimes mine, sometimes not.